itmicus/cmdbuild_docker/README.md

 ```bash
 git clone https://github.com/itmicus/cmdbuild_docker
 ```
-cd to folder version 3.2 or ready2use 2.0 and run
+cd to folder version 3.2 or ready2use 2.0 or openmaint 2.0 and run
 ```bash
 docker-compose up -d
 ```